dillonHe/EasyEDA-Documents/Tutorial/Introduction.md

 ![](./images/212_Introduction_Account_UpgradeToTeam.png)

 **Tips about the team function.**
-    1. If you switch to a team, you can't automatically use any Packages/Footprints which you have created under your personal account.
+1.If you switch to a team, you can't automatically use any Packages/Footprints which you have created under your personal account.
 You need to **Favorite** your personal package/components first.

-    2. You need to be aware that your team and your personal accounts are the different, separate accounts and that you can't use them both at the same time.
+2.You need to be aware that your team and your personal accounts are the different, separate accounts and that you can't use them both at the same time.

-    3. After making yourself the owner of a team, it is best to create any Components and Packages needed by the team under that team.
+3.After making yourself the owner of a team, it is best to create any Components and Packages needed by the team under that team.

-    4. If you add a member, nominated to be your accountant, to your team then they can deal the team billing and invoices.
+4.If you add a member, nominated to be your accountant, to your team then they can deal the team billing and invoices.

 #### User Preferences